spack/spack/lib/spack/docs/pipelines.rst

 Spack commands supporting pipelines
 -----------------------------------

-Spack provides a command ``ci`` command with a few sub-commands supporting spack ci pipelines.
+Spack provides a ``ci`` command with a few sub-commands supporting spack ci pipelines.
 These commands are covered in more detail in this section.

 .. _cmd-spack-ci: